ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

   Custom Signed Statements are evaluated given the current Transparency Service state and the entire Envelope, and may use information contained in the attributes of named policies.
 1. **Register the Signed Statement** to the append-only log.
 1. **Return the Receipt**, which MAY be asynchronous from registration.
+When asynchronous, the Transparency Service MUST returns an identifier used to retrieve the Receipt.
 Details about generating Receipts are described in {{Receipt}}.

 The last two steps may be shared between a batch of Signed Statements recorded in the Append-only Log.

-A Transparency Service MUST ensure that a Signed Statement is registered before releasing its Receipt, so that it can always back up the Receipt by releasing the corresponding entry (the now Transparent Statement) in the Append-only Log.
+A Transparency Service MUST ensure that a Signed Statement is registered before releasing its Receipt.

-Conversely, the Transparency Service MAY re-issue Receipts for the Append-only Log content, for instance after a transient fault during Signed Statement registration.
+The same Signed Statement may be independently registered in multiple Transparency Services, producing multiple, independent Receipts.
+The multiple receipts may be attached to the unprotected header of the Signed Statement, creating a Transparent Statement.

 ## Transparent Statements {#Receipt}